autocrossblog/autocrossblog.github.io/_posts/2018-04-26-SSC-Contingency-Opportunities.md

 last_modified_at: '2024-04-26T11:10:43+00:00'
 permalink: ssc-contingency-opportunities
 image:
-categories: [ Autocross, Toyota, Scion, FR-S, SSC  ]
+categories: [ autocross, toyota, scion, fr-s, ssc ]
 ---
 So one of the ways to help supplement the cost of autocross at a National level with the SCCA is to participate in their contingency programs.
 There are a variety of contingency options available, depending on:
 - What make of car you drive